Elon Musk’s X, formerly Twitter, ranks last in climate ‘scorecard’

 YouTube also said it raises videos from authoritative sources in search results and recommendations.

-The scorecard from the Climate Action Against Disinformation didn’t systematically evaluate how well the social media apps are enforcing their policies but whether the policies exist at all and how comprehensive they are.
+The score card didn’t systematically evaluate how well the social media apps are enforcing their policies but whether the policies exist at all and how comprehensive they are.

-Weighing down all the scores: None of the platforms give researchers or academics reasonable access to non-personal data about content and advertising, the scorecard said.
+Weighing down all the scores: None of the platforms give researchers or academics reasonable access to nonpersonal data about content and advertising, it said.

-Note: CORRECTION (Sept.
-20, 2023, 10:51 a.m.
-ET): A previous version of this article misstated who belongs to Climate Action Against Disinformation.
-WWF International and Patagonia are not members of the coalition; the Friends of the Earth is.